tfsec/tfsec.github.io/_docs/azure/appservice/python-version.md

 ---
+title: azure-appservice-python-version
-title: Azure App Service Web app does not use the latest Python version
+description: Azure App Service Web app does not use the latest Python version
 shortcode: azure-appservice-python-version
 legacy:
 summary: Azure App Service Web app does not use the latest Python version